Our Speech-Language Pathologists

 Speech Language Pathologist

 Rachel was born in Orange, California, but mostly grew up in the Northwest suburbs of Chicago.
 She received her B.A. in Speech and Hearing Sciences and English minor from the University of Iowa in 2013.
 She then went on to Rush University in Chicago to obtain her M.S. in Speech-Language Pathology.
 After receiving her Master’s in 2015, Rachel gained experience in both school and private practice settings.
 She has experience working with children with needs related to apraxia, ASD, expressive/receptive language delays, feeding, and literacy, as well as augmentative/alternative communication devices.
 Over the years, she has deepened her knowledge by receiving advanced training for the following treatment approaches: Michelle Garcia Winner’s Social Thinking curriculum, DIR/Floortime, Interactive Metronome, LAMP Words for Life AAC software, and the Orton Gillingham reading approach.
+She is certified through the International Dyslexia Association Center for Effective Reading Instruction (CERI).

 With a desire to be closer to family, and a love of the great outdoors, Rachel journeyed west to Denver, Colorado.
 She is thrilled to be part of the team at Abound Children’s Therapy, and looks forward to helping children learn and grow!
 In her spare time, Rachel enjoys riding her bike, creative writing, and camping.